ANNUAL

 Behn - Charlotte Cornell

-will tell the story of Aphra Behn, who was born in
+Cornell will tell the story of Aphra Behn, who was

-Canterbury and who became a poet, the first ever professional
+born in Canterbury and who became a poet, the first

-and a spy!
-Aphra Behn came from a humble family and
+playwright and a spy!
+Aphra Behn came from a humble

-through hard work and talent broke down the social
+family and through hard work and talent broke down

-barriers for those generations of women who came after
+the social barriers for those generations of women

-her.
-She was a truly ground – breaking figure.
+who came after her.
+She was a truly ground – breaking

-FSA is Senior Properties Historian at English Heritage.
+Pattison FSA is Senior Properties Historian at English

-He will talk about the recent project at Richborough,
+Heritage.
+He will talk about the recent project at

-the new museum and the simulation of a gateway to
+site, the new museum and the simulation of a gateway

 an excellent view of the Roman remains.
 Richborough